jjhutchi/NFL-Losers-2021/NFL_losers.md

-Our annual NFL losers pool runs by each enterant having to pick one team per week.
+Our annual NFL losers pool runs by each entrant having to pick one team per week.
 The objective is to pick one team to lose each week, if your team wins, you are out of the pool.
 The catch is that once a team is picked it cannot be picked again.